Meet Our Teams

 Ed’s entire family, wife Carly, two sons and brand new baby daughter are part of the Hospice Plett team and they assist in a voluntary capacity at local street collections, selling donated goods and doing health and wellness outreaches.

-She cares deeply about the vulnerable and abused in our society and hopes that through her expertise she can make a difference in the lives of the people the organisation serves.
+Debbie cares deeply about the vulnerable in our society and hopes that through her expertise she can make a difference in the lives of the people the organisation serves.

 Sr Yvonne Samuel